Cetico001/avi-file-size/README.md

 - The AVI files must have the date in this format in its name: YYYYMMDDHHMMSS
   - All the AVI names will be read and the data will be collected and be stored in a database called "relatorio.txt"
   - The size of the AVI file will be collected in MB and verify if it is 0MB, these are the corrupted files.
-The number of those files will be counted and stored in "relatorio.txt".
+The number of those files will be counted and stored in "verificar_dados.txt".
+  -all the corrupted files will be listed in missing_data.txt (data, hora, pasta)
 - Drop the batchfile where the AVI files are located

 <h2> Next steps </h2>

 - Find a way to store the missing time in "relatorio.txt"
+  - Store the next video time in another column in missing_files.txt
+  - If the diference in time of the videos is more than 12 minutes, the next row of missing_files.txt is

+  > ,,missing_files.txt